apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 A supervisor is stopped via the `POST /druid/indexer/v1/supervisor/<supervisorId>/terminate` endpoint.
 This places a tombstone marker in the database (to prevent the supervisor from being reloaded on a restart) and then gracefully shuts down the currently running supervisor.
-When a supervisor is shut down in this way, it will instruct its managed tasks to stop reading and begin publishing their segments immediately.
+When a supervisor is shut down in this way, it will instruct its managed tasks to stop reading and begin publishing its segments immediately.
 The call to the shutdown endpoint will return after all tasks have been signalled to stop but before the tasks finish publishing their segments.

 ### Schema/Configuration Changes